kelechi055/kelechi055/README.md

     ⚡ Fun fact: I have 23,000+ Subscribers on YouTube
   </li>
   <li>
-    🫂 I am seeking to collaborate on various projects—hmu!
+    🫂 I'd love to collaborate on various projects—hmu!
   </li>

 ### 🤝 Connect with me on LinkedIn!